solodev/cloud-documentation/src/Infrastructure/Containers/index.md

 Before launching a deployment, you should:

+- Place a credit card on file.

 - Create an AWS account.

 - Connect your AWS account to Solodev Cloud.

-- Place a credit card on file.
+- Add a domain.

 **Adding a container**

-- On the Solodev Cloud workspace, click Infrastructure.
+- On the Solodev Cloud workspace, click Services.

-- Click Containers.

-- Click Add container.
+- In the Solodev Store, select the content mangement category to filter the items.

-- Click Launch on the Solodev CMS card.
+- Click Buy Now on the CMS card.

+- Click Set up plan.

+- Select a monthly price.

+- Click Buy Now.

+- Enter the additional websites and users.

+- Review the price and click Complete Purchase.

+- Click Install.

+- You are directed to the add site page.

-- Enter the Name,  select a cluster from the select box, set the version of Solodev CMS.
+- Enter the Name and choose a domain from the select box.

-- Accept the terms and conditions and click Launch.
+- Select a Timezone.

+- Choose a CMS from the dropdown box.
+If there is no CMS, the one listed is the newly created container.

+- Select a container.

+- Select a theme.

+- On the customize theme page, enter the name that will appear in your theme (e.g. an organization name).

+- Upload a logo.

+- Select your theme colours.

+- Click the advanced dropdown box to add additional information your website (e.g. email, phone, address, and social media channels).

 - Click Launch.

-- The user is directed to a page for the container created.
+- You are directed to the container detail page.

-- An alert appears in the bottom left corner of the screen notifying the user that the container was successfully launched.

 - Once the container status says live, click the link to open the instance of Solodev CMS.